 /dev/sda3 - 1G - for swap

-Repeat the same step for the main root partition of size 5GB.
+Repeat the same step for the primary root partition of size 5GB.

-Create a swap partition using the same steps with size 1G (you may change it as per your need).
-After you create the swap partition, make sure to choose Type at the bottom and mark it as a swap with the option “Linux Swap/Solaris”.
+Create a swap partition using the same steps with size 1G (you may change it as needed).
+After creating the swap partition, select Type at the bottom and mark it as a swap with the option “Linux Swap/Solaris”.

-Run the following commands in sequence to format and create an ext4 file system in the newly created partition above.
-Make sure you change the /dev/sda1 and /dev/sda2 as per your need.
+Run the following commands to format and create an ext4 file system in the newly created partition above.
+Make sure you change the /dev/sda1 and /dev/sda2 as needed.

 After completion, mount the system and create the necessary directories.

 mount /dev/sda2 /mnt

 Again, make sure you change /dev/sda1, /dev/sda2 and /dev/sda3 as per your system.

 I hope you are already connected to the internet.
 If not, try using a USB dongle or wired internet connection which the Arch installer automatically configures and detects.
 If you do not have a wired connection, follow this guide to configure a wireless or wifi network using the Arch Linux installer.